Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Nathan Breall about 1 month ago
+Nathan Breall 3 months ago

 Absolutely oppose this ordinance.
 It is a clear constitutional violation and criminalizes individuals who are just trying to survive.